BOLL7708/OpenVROverlayPipe/README.md

-        "distance": 0, // Distance from headset, in meters "horizontal": 0, // Horizontal translation, in meters "spin": 0, // Roll rotation, left(-) or right (+) in degrees "interpolation": 0, // Interpolation mode, see below "duration": 100 // Length of animation, in milliseconds },
+        "distance": 0, // Distance from headset, in meters "horizontal": 0, // Horizontal translation, in meters "spin": 0, // Roll rotation, left(-) or right (+) in degrees "tween": 0, // Tween mode, see below "duration": 100 // Length of animation, in milliseconds },
     "transition2":{
         /*
 	     * This is optional and will be used if provided.
          * It should contain the same fields as "transition"
          * but will be used for the transition out which
          * otherwise defaults to the same as in but reversed.